 Tanya: So in your new special report, you explore a set of possible answers to the question at the heart of all of this, which is how might the worker-employer relationship evolve to meet the opportunities and challenges of the post–COVID-19 world?
 Was there a salient moment that you can remember when you said to yourself, this is a really big issue, it’s not going away, so we need to tackle this one head on?

 We coined this shift from a mindset of surviving to a goal of thriving.
-A survive mindset really is focussed more on the short term with this expectation that if we could just get through this disruption, if we get through, we can return to normal.
+A survive mindset really is focused more on the short term with this expectation that if we could just get through this disruption, if we get through, we can return to normal.
 We can revert back to the way we used to operate.
-So by definition, it leads many organisations and leaders to think about solutions and strategies in a shorter term.
-When you think about thrive, thrive is a focus on recognising that disruption’s not going to go away.
-There will be future disruption, climate change, political unrest and making decisions through a longer-term view will set up organisations to thrive and to really develop a competitive advantage that helps them to succeed in the long term.
+So by definition, it leads many organizations and leaders to think about solutions and strategies in a shorter term.
+When you think about thrive, thrive is a focus on recognizing that disruption’s not going to go away.
+There will be future disruption, climate change, political unrest, and making decisions through a longer-term view will set up organizations to thrive and to really develop a competitive advantage that helps them to succeed in the long term.